dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

 **Always fix your warnings.** In fact, use the `-Werror` flag to force GCC to treat all warnings as errors.

 What's the problem here?
 First, read the compiler's message carefully: it gives the function and the line number containing the error.
 Line 15, it turns out, is the final line of the program with the closing `}` of `main`.
+The final line of the warning message is indicating that there's something wrong with that character.

 Next, think about what the error message is telling you.
 Perhaps `non-void function` has something to do with the return type of
 `main`?
 Ah! `main` has a return type of `int`, but the program doesn't actually *return* an `int`: it just ends.
 Add `return 0;` to